Vlad-Petcu/Photos-Repository/README.md

 # PhotosRepository
-Random repository for hostic photos used in projects.
+Random repository for hosting photos used in projects.